dabodamjan/BottomSearchBar/README.md

 This project demonstrates how to implement a custom search bar on the bottom of the screen using SwiftUI.
 It includes an example of how to use Combine to perform the search on mock data, and how to update the UI with the search results.

+This can be used as an alternative for `searchable()` modifier that doesn't support bottom placement yet.

 ## Getting started

 To get started with this project, follow these steps: